Browse Through Our

 Our Home Inspectors service all of Montreal and the surrounding regions, from Rigaud to Joliette to the South Shore to the Laurentians.
 If you aren’t sure if your region is covered, give us a call.

 Mose Home Inspection Services was launched in Montreal in 2002.
 Since then, the company has served well over 6000 clients.
-With all Home Inspectors fully certified members of the AIBQ (Quebec Association of Building Inspectors), we are a team of seasoned experts in this field.
+With all Home Inspectors fully certified members of the Internachi Québec International Association, we are a team of seasoned experts in this field.

 Typically, we are able to schedule a home inspection within one or two days of receiving an inspection request.